 The Jira-Birdview integration app is designed to help Birdview PSA users transfer their Jira projects, issues, users, etc. to Birdview PSA and back.

-The complete guide on the installation and configuring the JIRA integration app will be provided later.
+For a complete video guide on installing and configuring the JIRA integration app please click the image below:

 Jire Permissions Required